How To Handle Rejection Confidently And Move On

 Ruminating on a painful rejection may “trap” someone in a perpetual cycle of negative thoughts and emotions without the advantage of learning from it.
 Rumination may be harmful because dwelling on negative thoughts and feelings can cloud your judgment about your self-worth and diminish resiliency when difficult situations arise in the future.

 There are several ways to stop rumination when faced with rejection and instead use reflection to cultivate improved self-esteem.
 For example, mindful self-reflection can be helpful to counter rumination and boost self-worth.
-You can partake in this process through journaling or talking to a support system.
-Still, there are other highly effective therapeutic techniques, such as cognitive-behavioral therapy (CBT), used by mental health professionals to help break the cycle of rumination.
+You can partake in this process through journaling or talking to someone in your support system.
+There are also highly effective therapeutic techniques, such as cognitive behavioral therapy (CBT), that may be used by mental health professionals to help break the cycle of rumination.

 CBT and similar therapeutic modalities aim to reframe thoughts that don’t serve you.
-For example, you may think you were excluded from a social gathering because you’re boring.
-Upon further examination, you may see that it’s only a thought, and thinking it doesn’t make it true.
-You may also recall social situations where you had a lot to offer and recognize that, the truth is, you’re worthy of inclusion.
+For example, you may think you were excluded from a social gathering because you’re not likable.
+Upon further examination, you may realize that it’s only a thought, and thinking it doesn’t make it true.
+You may also recall social situations where you were included, acknowledge that there are many harmless reasons you may have been excluded this time, and recognize that you’re worthy of inclusion in general.

 To strengthen your connection to your self-worth, focus on what you like about yourself that makes you unique.
 Think about your beliefs, values, and strengths and how they shape the world around you for the better.
 It may help to write them down daily and post them somewhere obvious to remind you of who you are instead of what your thoughts may tell you when colored by the pain of rejection.
 Rejection doesn’t define who you are.

-Some people who’ve been rejected know that a wide variety of emotions can accompany rejection, including but not limited to anger, jealousy, sadness, and fear.
+A wide variety of emotions can accompany rejection, including but not limited to anger, jealousy, sadness, and fear.
 When faced with rejection, it may help to explore how it makes you feel in detail rather than trying to stuff these feelings down or shove them aside.
-Accepting emotions isn’t the same as replaying negative thoughts in your mind—it’s a focused exercise in teasing apart your feelings to understand them better.
+Accepting emotions isn’t the same as replaying negative thoughts in your mind; instead, it’s a focused exercise in teasing apart your feelings to understand them better.
 Doing so may help you gain clarity on how to tend to these feelings and move forward healthily.

-For example, suppose someone throws a party and invites everyone from your friend group besides you.
-In that case, it may leave you with negative emotions about yourself or resentment toward the person rejecting you.
+For example, suppose someone throws a party and invites everyone from your friend group except you.
+This experience may leave you with negative emotions about yourself or resentment toward the person rejecting you.
 You might also feel betrayed by the friends who went to the party without you.
 Try to take time to examine these feelings mindfully.
 Writing them down in a journal is one way to express them and take a more objective look.

 Practice self-care

 When you’re grappling with the pain and hurt from rejection, it can be crucial to take care of yourself.
 There are many ways to do so, as self-care can come in many forms.
-For instance, exercising regularly, eating a balanced diet, and getting enough quality sleep can all be valuable steps in caring for your physical and mental health.
+For instance, exercising regularly, eating nutritious foods, and getting enough quality sleep can all be valuable steps in caring for your physical and mental health.

 In addition, you may find it helpful to try meditation, deep breathing, spending time in nature, or listening to calming music.
 Spending time with loved ones can also be crucial.
 You can experiment with different practices to find one that works well for you and offers a sense of peace and comfort.